 One of the most valuable things parents can do to help a student with career planning is to simply listen: be open to ideas, try to help your student find information, and be nonjudgmental.
 Here are ten other ways you can help.

 Any time your student is feeling anxious about his/her future, suggest that they visit the office and speak with a Career Advisor.
-The Career Development Center is not just for seniors, and meeting with a Career Advisor can take place at any point during their college career.
+Career Exploration and Development is not just for seniors, and meeting with a Career Advisor can take place at any point during their college career.
 The sooner a student becomes familiar with the staff, resources, and programs, the better prepared they will be to make wise career decisions.

 - Enhance self-awareness of interests, values and talents